 Who can be a Proplend Borrower?

 To become a Borrower on the Proplend platform you must be incorporated in the UK and be able to offer an income producing property in England and Wales as supporting security.
+For more information about Proplend borrowing, take a look at our Borrower Guide (PDF).

 What types of properties do you lend against?